ccwinch/live-streaming-tech-notes/src/audio.md

 The audio on the live stream is largely determined by the input from the sound desk (or the AV desk when a video is being played), how the vocalists in the band use their microphones, and how the congregation sings.
 But there are a couple of things you can control, using the audio mixer in the ATEM software (see [PC Software](./software)).

 You can also get a rough idea of the volume by looking at the programme on the multiview monitor.
-The volume level shows on the left and should occasionally go into the amber zone or possibly the red zone.
+The volume level shows on the left and should occasionally reach -5 dB.

 If you need to hear the audio side of the live stream, use the scope (described in see [Hardware](./hardware)):